ray-project/kuberay/docs/guidance/gcs-ft.md

-## Ray GCS HA (Experimental)
+## Ray GCS Fault Tolerance(GCS FT) (Experimental)

 > Note: This feature is still experimental, there are a few limitations and stabilization will be done in future release from both Ray and KubeRay side.

-Ray GCS HA enables GCS server to use external storage backend.
+Ray GCS FT enables GCS server to use external storage backend.
 As a result, Ray clusters can tolerant GCS failures and recover from failures without affecting important services such as detached Actors & RayServe deployments.

 ### Prerequisite